-What are Photo Stories?
+What Are Photo Stories?

 How Can I Photograph a Photo Story?

-Now, down to business.
-It’s easy to make a photo story.
-Choose a topic, preferably something which is close to your heart and easy to access for starters.
+You would start by choosing a topic, preferably something which is close to your heart and easy to access.
 Try doing something like “A day in the life of…” series for your family or just a series of photographs of something in your neighbourhood.
 This will get you in the mood for more challenging series…

-You could then move on to more interesting time based stories, like capturing certain buildings and their interiors over the passage of a day, or a year!
+You could then move on to more interesting time-based stories, like capturing certain buildings and their interiors over the passage of a day, or a year!
 The working of a local charity, featuring the key people behind it and the work that they do, the people their work benefits would make an impressive photo story.
 Here’s a decent attempt at capturing a Russian, Ilya, and the 44 disabled dogs that he cares for.
 The photo story is in Russian, but it could be in any language and not make much of a difference.
 The story is still there.

-Photo stories are most often seen in journalism and reportage of events as in this photo story about Riots in Dublin but there’s no reason why they cant be used to tell interesting everyday stories too, like this “Story of a parrot” by Subhasish or Surreal stories like Xylonets‘ “If You Go Out to the Barn Tonight . . .
+Photo stories are most often seen in journalism and reportage of events as in this photo story about Riots in Dublin but there’s no reason why they can’t be used to tell interesting everyday stories too, like this “Story of a parrot” by Subhasish or Surreal stories like Xylonets‘ “If You Go Out to the Barn Tonight . . .
 You Better Not Go Alone” and this one about the “Modern Family” by bihua.

 Creating photo-stories helps you to refine your skill in composition and portraiture, and if you’re doing something outdoors, maybe even your landscape skills.
 Remember, there are no hard and fast rules as long as you capture the essence of what you are trying to convey.